BaguaSys/tutorials/src/algorithms/decentralized.md

 | Parameter Server      | $\mathcal{O}(1)$ | $\mathcal{O}(n)$ |
 | Decentralized SGD in Bagua | $\mathcal{O}(1)$ | $\mathcal{O}(1)$ |

+## Benchmark

+Given the optimal communication complexity of Decentralized SGD, it can be much faster than its centralized counterparts during the training, especially when the network is slow.
+We provide some benchmark results [here](../benchmark/index.md) to compare the performance of Decentralized SGD of Bagua with other SOTA systems.

 ## Example